 Dental anesthetic nerve damage recovery rates

 Temporary paresthesia occurs in around 1 in 6000 IANBs and is much more common than anything permanent, which occurs in about 1 in 30,000 IANBs.
 However, since the vast majority of cases go away on their own the reported rate of dental anesthetic nerve damage is likely much higher than reported.
 More than 80% with temporary damage will recover within 3 months, usually in the first 2 weeks.
 Another stat I have seen states 85% recovery in 8 weeks or less.
 After that time period about 1/3 do not recover.
 Some say their is no benefit to microsurgery, but that is debatable.

-There are three theories on the cause of nerve injury.
+There exists three major theories on the cause of this nerve injury.
 Lingual nerve damages occurs about twice as often as IAN damage.
 Unfortunately around 1/3 of patients will experience dysesthesia.

 - Direct trauma to the nerve from the needle itself.